juanbkm/donor2019/content/stories/improving-urban-mobility-in-mumbai.md

 Aiming to address the problem, the Government of Maharashtra came up with a masterplan in 2013.
 The plan includes developing a metro rail system that would supplement the highly congested suburban railway.
 Twelve lines are planned for metro rail development covering over 276 km.

 ADB is supporting the government's Metro expansion plans by financing two of the state's proposed lines.
-The [India: Mumbai Metro Rail Systems Project](https://www.adb.org/projects/49469-007/main), which is the largest infrastructure loan in ADB history is cofinanced by the [New Development Bank]({{< ref "new-development-bank.md" >}}).
+The [India: Mumbai Metro Rail Systems Project](https://www.adb.org/projects/49469-007/main), which is among the largest infrastructure loans in ADB history is cofinanced by the [New Development Bank]({{< ref "new-development-bank.md" >}}).

 ### Interventions